eclipse-openj9/openj9-docs/docs/dump_javadump.md

 | P                  | Parked         | The thread is parked by `java.util.concurrent`  |
 | B                  | Blocked        | The thread is waiting to obtain a lock          |

 For threads that are parked (P), blocked (B), or waiting (CW), an additional line (`3XMTHREADBLOCK`) is included in the output that shows what the thread is parked on, blocked on, or waiting for.
+For threads that are waiting for a class initialization lock (`java/lang/J9VMInternals$ClassInitializationLock`), this line includes the name of the thread that is currently working to progress the initialization of the class.
+You can use this information to diagnose deadlocks that are caused by class initialization, which might not be detected and reported in the LOCKS section.

 For clarity, the following example shows a shortened version of a typical THREADS section, where `...` indicates that lines are removed: